Arrests and Your Rights in Criminal Proceedings

 If you are not allowed to leave, then you are under arrest.
 If you don’t know if you are under arrest, you should politely ask the officer: “Am I under arrest?”
 If you have been arrested, you can ask the officer what you have been arrested for.

-If a police officer has probable cause to believe that you have just committed a crime, the officer can arrest you on the spot.
+You can be arrested if a police officer has probable cause to believe that you have committed a crime.
 Probable cause requires only a good reason to think that you have been doing something that is a crime.
 Usually, to make a legal arrest, the officer must be able to show that at least one of the following is true:

 - The officer witnessed you commit or try to commit a crime;